kevinolega/callcentertrainingtips/_posts/2014-03-17-delaying-tactics.md

 How do you put it?
 Let me think for a moment.
 Smile.&nbsp;

 Use your common sense and don't overuse a tactic.
-I hope you find these useful.
+I hope you find this useful.